 Since taxis to Munich’s airport are expensive, a better option is to take the train to and from the nearby Hackerbrücke S-Bahn Train Station.
 The train costs €11.70 and takes 45 minutes.

-The Marsstraße tram stop directly in front of the hotel, providing a cost effective and convenient option for travel within Munich.
-It’s a quick ride to spots like the Viktualienmarkt and the Marienplatz .
+The Marsstraße tram stops directly in front of the hotel, providing a cost-effective and convenient option for travel within Munich.
+It’s a quick ride to spots like the Viktualienmarkt and the Marienplatz.

 Book Your Munich Hotel